stephancasas/presto/README.md

     <div class="text-xs truncate " x-text="note.content"></div>
 ```

 This is because a *property* was passed in the component expression for `NoteThumbnail` as `::showPreview`.
-Snowblade components can receive properties using the syntax `::propName="value"` on a component expression.
+Presto components can receive properties using the syntax `::propName="value"` on a component expression.
 Within the component, these property values are yielded using property tokens:

 ```html
 <!-- Expressed as given -->